The Delphi murders were a true crime obsession. Then, an unexpected press conference

 The Delphi murders were a true crime obsession.
 Then came an unexpected press conference

 A local man has been charged with two counts of murder in the long-running case of best friends Abby Williams and Libby German.
-Police spoke to the press today about their ongoing investigation
+Police spoke to the press this week about their ongoing investigation

 Abigail Williams and Liberty German — known as Abby and Libby — disappeared on February 13, 2017, aged 13 and 14 years old respectively.
 The discovery of their bodies the following day in Delphi, Indiana kicked off a murder investigation that remains ongoing to this day.